Forensic developmental psychology: Child testimony process

 These guidelines were determined by the Wheeler v.
 United States (1985) Supreme Court case in which a 5-year-old boy was the only witness to a murder.
 The boy's testimony was ruled as admissible on the grounds that he was "sufficiently intelligent", could "distinguish between truth and lies", and understand that he was "morally obligated to tell the truth".
 Although federal guidelines exist for determining a child's competency, the capacities required for a child to be deemed competent also vary from state to state.
 For example, some states may require a child to be able to differentiate between truth and lie as well as recall past incidents, whereas other states may only require that the child is able to tell the truth.

 Along with competency, a child's reliability and credibility must be tested as well.
 However, the guidelines for a determining a child's reliability and credibility are not as stringent as determining the child's competency.
 Although it is important to establish a child's relative reliability and credibility for their testimony, a judge cannot bar a witness from testifying on the grounds that he or she is competent but not credible.

 Factors impacting children's reports

-Although measures exist to try and prevent poor reliability, credibility, and accuracy of children's reports, research of the child testimony process indicates that there are several difficulties that may be associated with the child testimony process, especially with regards to eyewitness testimony.
-Topics such as language development, memory skills, susceptibility to suggestion, the truth-lie competency, and credibility and deception detection are currently being researched to determine their impact on a child's competency, reliability, and credibility.
+Although measures exist to try to prevent poor reliability, credibility, and accuracy of children's reports, research of the child testimony process indicates that there are several difficulties that may be associated with the child testimony process, especially with regards to eyewitness testimony.
+Topics such as language development, memory skills, susceptibility to suggestion, the truth-lie competency, and credibility and deception detection are being researched to determine their impact on a child's competency, reliability, and credibility.